Phyremaster/easy-gmod/README.md

 ### Talking between teams
 To allow players to talk to players on other teams, set the value of the `ALLTALK` environment variable to the number `1` (this is the default setting).
 If you want to prevent this, set it to the number `0`.

+### Displaying voice chat
+To show the default voice chat icon over players while they have their voice chat button pressed, set the value of the `VOICEICON` environment variable to the number `1`.
+To prevent this icon from ever appearing, set it to the number `0`.
+Since this icon tends to give away players who are hiding (usually on Prop Hunt servers), it is set to `0` by default.

 ### Setting the players' download limit
 You can prevent players from downloading any file from your server larger than a certain size with the `MAXFILESIZE` environment variable.
 Set the value of this environment variable to a number representing the size of the largest file you want to let players download in megabytes.
 If not set, this will default to `1024` (this is the number of megabytes in a gigabyte).